Rigidity of symmetric frameworks on the cylinder: -symmetric isostatic graphs

-For a $(2,2)$-$C_s$-tight graph, there are 6 possible cases for the structure of $N(v) \cap N(v')$.
-The following lemma deals with 5 of the cases, leaving only the toughest case when all three neighbours of a node lie on the mirror.
+For a $(2,2)$-$C_s$-tight graph, there are 6 possible cases for the structure of $N(v) \cap N(v')$, namely $N(v) \cap N(v') \in \{\emptyset, \{t\}, \{x,x'\}, \{t_1,t_2\}, \{x,x',t\}, \{t_1,t_2,t_3\}\}$, where vertices fixed by non-trivial element are denoted $t$, and those not fixed $x$.
+In section \ref{sec:merged}, Lemmas \ref{lem: deg(v)=3, cap empty} -\ref{deg 3 C_2 t x x'} dealt with the first five of these cases.
+These lemmas showed the reduction is possible, or the node is contained in a $(2,2)$-$C_s$-tight subgraph of $G$.
+This leaves only the toughest case when all three neighbours of a node lie on the mirror.